Robust stripes in the mixed-dimensional $t-J$ model: Numerical details

 In order to target our desired subspace also for finite temperature calculations, we need to incorporate the symmetries also in the enlarged Hilbert space, i.e. we would like to perform a calculation in the canonical ensemble while conserving the number of charges in each ladder leg.
 The structure of the system employed in our calculations is depicted in Fig.~\ref{fig:ancilla}, whereby the particle number in each physical ladder leg is conserved.

 Note that we do not conserve the particle number in each ancilla ladder leg (which is, in fact, redundant and merely increases computational costs when sorting the density matrix).
 Furthermore, only the total spin of physical and auxiliary system is conserved, i.e. we allow for finite magnetizations in the spin sector at finite temperature.
-In total, conserved quantum numbers are therefore $[N_1, N_2, \dots, N_{L_y}, N_{\text{aux.}}^{\text{tot}}, S_{\text{phys.+aux.}}^{z,\text{tot}}]$, resulting in $L_y+2$ conserved quantities. \\